-Our curriculum is designed to promote the development of the whole child and equip children with core skills so that they become fluent and enthusiastic readers and mathematicians from an early age.
+Our curriculum is ambitious for all pupils and designed to promote the development of the whole child and equip children with core skills so that they become fluent and enthusiastic readers and mathematicians from an early age.
+Curriculum leaders have coherently planned and sequenced the curriculum to match the learning needs of all pupils at Anns Grove.
+Our curriculum is adapted, designed and developed for all pupils including those with special educational and/or disabilities.
 We want our children to appreciate and understand cultural diversity in their own community and beyond so that they can learn to live harmoniously in a diverse world.
 Our curriculum enables children to make healthy choices about their lifestyle, enjoy learning and contribute to their community.

 Children use their core skills to help them access other areas of the curriculum and gain knowledge and understanding.
 Maths is taught through a three part teaching sequence of skill, application and challenge.
 This ensures children can learn a skill and apply it in a range of problem solving and reasoning tasks.
 In Key Stage 2 core skills in maths and grammar are revisited in short daily ‘quick fire’ sessions to keep skills sharp.
 Project and topic work are taught across the school and core skills are woven into all other subject areas.

 Pupils are taught how to be good learners and demonstrate 'Learning Powers' in lessons.
+We enable our children to recall and remember knowledge and apply skills across the curriculum.
 They are able to make good progress and achieve outcomes in statutory tests that are above national standards.
 Children enjoy learning at Anns Grove and benefit from a broad range of enrichment activities.
 Our rich, broad-based curriculum - which includes Early Learning Goals at the Early Years Foundation Stage (click here to view) and the National Curriculum at Key Stages 1 and 2 (click here to view) - is inclusive and meets the needs of all our children whatever their level of attainment.

 Click on the links below to see your knowledge organiser for this term.